Fabunmi52/aws-s3-cloudfront-static-website/Doc/06-deployment-guide.md

 The first step was securing my domain with HTTPS.

-I switched to the **US East (N. Virginia)** region because CloudFront requires SSL certificates to be created there.
+I switched to the **US East** region because CloudFront requires SSL certificates to be created there.

 Using **AWS Certificate Manager (ACM)**, I requested a public SSL certificate for my domain: